Weather: Wild weather on way to New Zealand from Australia

 That meant scattered falls over much of the North Island, except in the east, and which would be more persistent north of Taupō.
 Thunderstorms were possible in Taranaki.

-While much of the eastern South Island would be mostly fine tomorrow, it would be very wet in the upper and western South Island, with heavy rain warnings in the Buller Ranges and Nelson overnight to 8am, and into tomorrow in the Westland ranges and Fiordland.
+While much of the eastern South Island would be mostly fine on Sunday, it would be very wet in the upper and western South Island, with heavy rain warnings in the Buller Ranges and Nelson overnight to 8am, and into Sunday in the Westland ranges and Fiordland.

-There's also a strong wind warning for the Canterbury High Country until 1am tomorrow.
+There was also a strong wind warning for the Canterbury High Country until 1am Sunday.

-Heavy rain watches are also in place for Northland and parts of the central North Island, and strong wind watches for Taranaki, Taihape, the Whanganui hill country, parts of the lower North Island and Marlborough, tomorrow.
+Heavy rain watches are also in place for Northland and parts of the central North Island, and strong wind watches for Taranaki, Taihape, the Whanganui hill country, parts of the lower North Island and Marlborough, on Sunday.
 There are no snow warnings.

 The bleak conditions would continue for many on Monday, with heavy rain and possible thunderstorms in the northern North Island, and rain and showers in the western South Island, Best said.